 Backlinks from social media are a great place to start.
 Firstly, be sure to include a link to your website in any “bio” or “about” sections on any of your brand’s social media pages/accounts.
 Regular social posts that link to your website (especially when they achieve plenty of engagement) can also help with search visibility.

 Next, you need to embark on a campaign of backlink outreach.
 Backlink outreach is the practice of reaching out to other websites and blogs in a similar niche and asking them nicely if they’ll link back to you.
-SEO boffins Moz have an excellent, in-depth guide on how to carry out a practical backlink outreach campaign.
+SEO experts Moz have an excellent, in-depth guide on how to carry out a practical backlink outreach campaign.
 However it’s important to avoid spammy tactics that don’t contravene Google’s Quality Guidelines – more on that shortly.

 How to Use Backlinks for SEO

 The nuts and bolts of your backlinking strategy may look very different depending on who you are and what you’re trying to achieve.
 So let’s look at 5 factors to bear in mind whilst sourcing backlinks.
 They’ll also help you create high quality outbound links that truly benefit others!

 - Good backlinks come from popular, reputable sites.
 As mentioned earlier, a backlink from a long-standing, popular website will provide much more search ranking value than a link from a relatively new site or one with a limited amount of traffic.

 - Good backlinks consider contextual relevance.
 Though any backlink can be a positive gain for your website’s search visibility, the highest quality, most useful backlinks come from sources that are strictly relevant to the topics discussed on your website.
 Some people try to cheat the system by requesting backlinks from anywhere and everywhere, but if a site gets a sudden influx of backlinks from contextually irrelevant sources, Google can pick up on this and penalise you for spammy tactics.